abbbi/qmpbackup/README.md

 In order to create a full backup use the following command:

 ```
+# remove already existant bitmaps from prior full backups:
+ qmpbackup --socket /path/to/socket cleanup --remove-bitmaps
+# create a new full backup to an empty directory:
- qmpbackup --socket /path/socket backup --level full --target /tmp/backup/
+ qmpbackup --socket /path/to/socket backup --level full --target /tmp/backup/
 ```

-the command will create a new dirty bitmap and backup the virtual machines disks to ```/tmp/backup/<disk-id>/FULL-<timestamp>```.
+the command will create a new unique dirty bitmap and backup the virtual machines disks to ```/tmp/backup/<disk-id>/FULL-<timestamp>```.
 It ensures consistency by creating the bitmap and backup within one QMP transaction.

 Multiple disks attached to the virtual machine are backed up concurrently.